A Jewish clandestine in Berlin 1940-1945

 In the presence of Hermann Simon, son of the author, founder and former director of the Stiftung Neue Synagoge Berlin – Centrum Judaicum.

-Hosted by Dominique Bourel, Research Director, CNRS.
+Moderated by Dominique Bourel, research director, CNRS.

-Price: 5€/3€
+Rates: 5€/3€